-Туреѕ Examples of learning activities Lecture This studio photography class will be taught with ongoing integrated lab and lecture.
+Types Examples of learning activities Lecture This studio photography class will be taught with ongoing integrated lab and lecture.
 Image and video-enhanced lectures covering core concepts, terminology, and the historic developments of photography followed by all-class or small-group discussions on the same topics.
 Observation and Demonstration Students will receive hands-on group demonstrations as well as one-on-one instruction, demonstration and direction.
 Lectures and demonstrations will often if not always be accompanied by visual aids and/or real hands-on experience.
 Further, students will learn by interacting with the equipment and process inherent in the photographic arts.
 Lab Instructor-guided lab time to apply concepts and skills to course content through guided exercises.
-Lab time will include both one-on-one and group instructon.
+Lab time will include both one-on-one and group instruction.
 Critique Oral or written group critiques analyzing finished examples of student work related to specific course assignments.
-Peer critiques reinforcing student's capacity to think critically about course assignments.
-Other There are a variety of methods for instruction according to the instructor's teaching style.
-If the course is administered as an inverted classroom model, then podcasting would be the primary means of disseminating basic information.
-In class methods could include group discussion to further explore the material presented.
-If the lecture model is employed, then in class lecture would replace the podcasts.
-In any event, class discussion, peer critiques, individual student/ teacher critiques, group projects and individual projects should be employed.
-Blogging as an ePortfolio is strongly recommended as a reading/writing component in addition to self-reflection.
+Peer critiques reinforcing students' capacity to think critically about course assignments.